-- 200 Field Work in Archaeology.
+200 Field Work in Archaeology.
 Methods and techniques of archaeological investigation in field situations and laboratory analysis of data.
 Prerequisites: 24, one 100-level course in anthropology.
 Six hours.
+Summers only.

-Summers only. - 210 Archaeological Theory.
+210 Archaeological Theory.
 Development of archaeology from the 18th century to the present, including concepts of form, space and time, intellectual attitudes, current systems theory, and research strategies.
 Prerequisites: 24, one 100-level anthropology course; or Historic Preservation 201; or graduate standing in Historic Preservation Program; or History 105, 106, or 107.
+Three hours.
+Power.
+Alternate years.

-Three hours, Power, Alternate years, - 225 Anthropological Theory.
-Schools of anthropological thought in relation to data on non-western societies and the historical and social context in which the anthropologist works.
-Prerequisites: 21 and one 100-level course.
-Three hours, C. Pastner, Mitchell, - 228 Social Organization.
+225 Anthropological Theory.
+Schools of anthropological thought in relation to data on non-Western societies and the historical and social context in which the anthropologist works.
+Prerequisites: 21, one 100-level course.
+Three hours.
+C. Pastner, Mitchell.

+228 Social Organization.
 Examination of the basic anthropological concepts and theories used in the cross-cultural analysis of kinship and marriage.
-Prerequisites: 21 and one 100-level course.
+Prerequisites: 21, one 100-level course.
 Three hours.
-C. Pastner, Mitchell. - 283 Culture Change.
-Study of socio-cultural transformations in non-western countries.
-Prerequisites: 21, one 100 level course, or 21, six hours in the social sciences.
+C. Pastner, Mitchell.

+278 Microethnography.
+Tape recorders and video cameras used to explore human patterns of communication; specifically phonemic, paralinguistic, haptic, and kinesic detail, as well as ethnographic semantics.
+Prerequisite: 28, or Linguistics 101.
 Three hours.
+Woolfson.

+283 Culture Change.
+Study of socio-cultural transformations in non-Western countries.
+Prerequisites: 21, one 100-level course, or 21, six hours in the social sciences.
+Three hours.
 Gordon.
+Alternate years.

-Alternate years. - 290 Methods of Ethnographic Field Work.
+290 Methods of Ethnographic Field Work.
 Examination of theoretical and ethical premises of field work methodology with practical experience in participant observation, interviewing, the genealogical method, and recording of data.
 Prerequisite: Twelve hours of anthropology.
 Three hours.
 Mitchell.
+Alternate years.

-Alternate years. - 295, 296 Advanced Special Topics.
-Prerequisites: 21 and one 100-level course.
+295, 296 Advanced Special Topics.
+Prerequisites: 21, one 100-level course.

+297, 298 Advanced Readings and Research.
+Prerequisite: Junior or senior standing.
+Variable, one to three hours.